thelfer/tfel/docs/web/BiphasicLinearHomogenization.md

  - Dilute scheme
  - Mori-Tanaka scheme
+ - PCW scheme
  - Voigt and Reuss bounds
  - Isotropic Hashin-Shtrikman bounds

-For dilute scheme and Mori-Tanaka scheme, the following assumptions are made:
+For dilute scheme, Mori-Tanaka scheme and PCW scheme, the following assumptions are made:

  - the microstructure is biphasic
- - the phases are isotropic
+ - the phases are locally isotropic
  - one phase is a matrix, the other is made by inclusions
  - the shape of inclusions can be spherical, spheroidal, ellipsoidal, otherwise the mean strain localisator (for a single inclusion problem) can be provided by the user
  - for non-spherical inclusions, we consider 3 possibilities of orientation distribution: isotropic, transverse isotropic and oriented